 While articles about this approach to cooking are periodically published, like this piece on how to more seamlessly incorporate cooking dried beans into your cooking schedule, or Daniel's advice for how to approach quarantine cooking, or even Sasha's Big Duck Project, the turkey school dominates the pages of many food publications because it's the easiest way to organize and present information about cooking.

 Some publications offer meal planning guides that suggest grocery shopping once per week or month for a variety of more efficient meals, but even this can be overly prescriptive.
 Many home cooks, especially less experienced ones, never learn how superior the chicken school can be, both in terms of cost efficiency and the versatility it offers.
 If you are unaccustomed to thinking about making food without resorting to recipes first, you may think that relying on recipes and their relatively inflexible ingredient lists is the best way to prepare all of your meals.

 But there are significant downsides to that approach, and there are many benefits to taking a more holistic view.
-And now, when all of us are compelled to cook more regularly for at home, and to limit the number of trips to the grocery store due to the coronavirus pandemic, I believe everyone's time in the kitchen would benefit from adopting the chicken approach, or at least inching toward it.
+During the coronavirus pandemic, when we were compelled to cook more regularly and limit trips to the grocery store, the advantages of the holistic approach became obvious to many home cooks.
+But, even in the absence of a public health emergency, I believe everyone would benefit from adopting the chicken approach, or at least inching toward it.